caleb-vanlue/now-playing/README.md

 # Now Playing: A Plex Dashboard

 A sleek, real-time dashboard to monitor and display media currently streaming on your Plex server.
-This application provides a sleek interface showing what's playing right now across music, movies, and TV shows.
+This application provides a modern interface showing what's playing right now across music, movies, and TV shows, along with viewing history.

 ![Dashboard Screenshot](screenshots/dashboard.png)